SlideCorp/hello-world/README.md

 # hello-world
-First repository to learrn GitHub
+First repository to learn GitHub

+I like potatoes and meat.